 Richard was educated at Westminster School from 1972-1975 and attended New College, Oxford from 1976-1979 where he obtained Honour Moderations in Mathematics and graduated with honours in Politics, Philosophy and Economics.

 He worked at James Capel & Co from 1985 to 1990, the HSBC Group from 1990 to 2003 and Odey Asset Management from 2003 to 2008.
 He is currently an Investment Director at Odey Wealth Management.
 He is married with three children.

-Appointed Member and Under School Link Governor
+Appointed Member and Interim Link Governor for Westminster Under School

 Prior to this, Joanna was at Simon Fuller’s 19 Entertainment, working across a wide range of commercial activities and projects.
 She also spent seven years with Hasbro Inc., as global Senior Vice President of Visual Media and Head of International Licensing consecutively.
 Joanna began her career as an intellectual property lawyer in the U.K. with Herbert Smith and Denton Hall and New Zealand with Bell Gully.
 She has an LLB (Hons) from the University of Auckland and an LLM from the University of Cambridge.

 Joanna is also a member of the School's Governance and Nominations Committee.